Reflections on An Overwhelming Emptiness

 When my wife started floating the prospect that our marriage was seriously over, I panicked.
 I couldnt allow myself to contemplate this.
 Until I had what I can only describe as an epiphany last summer well before my Packer-induced gay crisis whereby my mind and heart was suddenly opened to the concept that there could be life after a divorce; and not only could there be life, there could also be happiness.
 This experience prepared me for what lay ahead in the next few months.

 For these reasons, I was pleased to read the following advice to Dave from MoHoHawaii: I do think you might be happier if you entertained the possibility in your mind that you might end your marriage.
 What this thought experiment does is help reduce any feelings that you are trapped in your situation.
 It’s one thing to choose to stay in a marriage because of various practical reasons; it’s another thing to feel trapped and hopeless in such a situation.
 Staying married should be something that you actively choose, not something that’s forced on you.
 If you seriously gave yourself permission to get divorced and considered it as a real possibility, you might still choose to stay married.
 I think the fear of divorce causes a lot of stress that can be alleviated by simply admitting that it’s one of the real possibilities and then starting to work systematically on the underyling issues.
+You can also look into Delta 9 gummies to help alleviate symptoms of stress and anxiety.

 Of course, there are always two people in a MoMoM, usually a gay husband and a straight wife.
 Guilt and concerns for a woman that a gay husband often feels a great deal of love and affection toward are also issues that weight heavily upon the mind of the husband.
 Often, these feelings of guilt and concern are so strong that the husband may not even allow himself to consider that perhaps his wife might be happier as well if the marriage was ended.